-- 1. Application for Graduate Studies, with the required \$25 application fee and - 2. two (2) official transcripts of all previous undergraduate coursework from accredited institutions. - For Counseling majors, the following is also required for admission to Graduate Education Studies: three recommendation forms, a personal interview, and a personal statement.
+- 1. an application for Graduate Studies, with the required \$25 application fee and - 2. two (2) official transcripts of all previous undergraduate coursework from accredited institutions. - 3.
+For Counseling majors, the following is also required for admission to Graduate Education Studies: three recommendation forms, a personal interview, and a personal statement.